WhiteLicorice/Material-Auth/README.md

 # Material Auth

-A mobile sales authentication application built with Flutter and Supabase, following a minimalist-first philosophy.
+A mobile sales authenticator application built with Flutter and Supabase, following a minimalist-first philosophy.
 Designed to be a companion of [Material Cashier](https://github.com/WhiteLicorice/Material-Cashier).

 ## Getting Started